aasshishh/reliable-downloader/questions.md

 Throughout the development process, AI tools, particularly IntelliJ's integrated AI Chat functionality, were extensively utilized to overcome development hurdles.
 The following prompts illustrate how these tools facilitated progress:

-1. "As a C++ developer, assist me in setting up a Java project from scratch."
+* "As a C++ developer, assist me in setting up a Java project from scratch."
-2. "Provide guidance on resolving build errors and Java version incompatibility issues."
+* "Provide guidance on resolving build errors and Java version incompatibility issues."
-3. "Generate more comprehensive test cases for this class."
+* "Generate more comprehensive test cases for this class."
-4. "Propose enhancements for the `ReliableDownloader` class, such as 'Robustness and Error Handling in `initializeDownload`' and 'State Management for Resume' capabilities."
+* "Propose enhancements for the `ReliableDownloader` class, such as 'Robustness and Error Handling in `initializeDownload`' and 'State Management for Resume' capabilities."
-5. "Explain the functionality of `fakeCdn` and its application in developing more robust `ReliableDownloaderTests`."
+* "Explain the functionality of `fakeCdn` and its application in developing more robust `ReliableDownloaderTests`."
-6. "Describe how to test a Java binary for slow and poor network conditions when downloading a file from the internet on a Windows environment."
+* "Describe how to test a Java binary for slow and poor network conditions when downloading a file from the internet on a Windows environment."
-   *Answer* : Use tools like NetLimiter
+   `Answer : Use tools like NetLimiter`
-7. "Assist in generating a project report."
+* Docuementation help : "Assist in generating a project report." / "Rewrite this paragraph"

 Areas where AI was not utilized: